nilsrennebarth/debrep/design.rst

 - as we use gpg from the commandline, we need to be able to specify its home, most probably in a configuration setting
-- allow to specify package listing output by using a template of some kind, probably something wich directly comes with pyton.
+- allow to specify package listing output by using a template of some kind, probably something wich directly comes with python.
 In addition to the normal Variables given by the debian specified fields of a package, some more might be useful, e.g. id, architecture, component, type (i.e. deb, udeb, dsc), and distribution, It also might be useful, to split the filename into at least